sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 2) Notify users via Azure blog, Azure status updates or email about the intended deprecation plan and provide migration to alternative features or service.

 3) Users will continue to see the currently loaded extension version until their browser is refreshed.
 Hence it is advised that you monitor the telemetry for usage before turning off service or feature.

+4) Any alerts configured for you service in the Alerting repository will be removed only after the corresponding configuration changes are fully removed from the extensions config json files and deployed to Production.
+We also need to wait for stable build before we stop firing the alerts for a deprecated extension.

-**NOTE:** *Partner must cherry-pick changes from Dev branch to Production branch for the changes to be deployed to Production/Public clouds.
+**NOTE:** *Partner must cherry-pick changes made in both Azure portal framework and hosting services from Dev branch to Production branch for the changes to be deployed to Production/Public clouds.
 Partners are responsible for completing the PR and cherry-picking the changes from Dev Branch to Production Branch.
 Portal team does NOT merge these changes automatically*

+<a name="steps-to-portal-onboarding-how-to-cherry-pick-manually"></a>
+<a name="steps-to-portal-onboarding-how-to-cherry-pick-manually-more-info-on-publishing-top-extensions-publishing-md"></a>
+## How to cherry-pick manually? *<a href="top-extensions-publishing.md">More info on publishing</a>*

+1) Open git command prompt and navigate to hosting service folder
+2) Create a new branch from Production branch
+3) Run cherry-pick commit_id_from_devbranch_pullrequest
+4) Resolve any merge conflicts and save changes
+5) Add the file after saving changes
+6) Run cherry-pick --continue
+7) Run git push --set-upstream origin branch_name_created_in_step2

 **IMPORTANT** *Partners must ensure PR has the required approvals and all the policies are met and PR is complete.
 PRs may get delayed due to merge validation expiry or other policy checks.
 Partners can re-trigger any policy that expired or failed.*